This post contains affiliate links.

 Instructions

-- Roast: Preheat oven to 400 degrees F (204 C).
-Trim, peel, and chop beets into ½ inch cubes.
+- Roast: Preheat oven to 400°F (204°C).
+Trim, peel, and chop beets into ½-inch cubes.
 Drizzle with 1 Tbsp water and place in on aluminum foil, fashioning the foil into a sealed pouch.
-Cook for 40 minutes, or until fork-tender.
+Cook for 40 minutes until fork-tender.

-- Blend: Allow roasted beet to cool.
-Blend together all ingredients, adding more honey to suit your taste, and a splash of milk if needed to get things moving.
+- Blend: Allow the roasted beets to cool.
+Blend together all smoothie ingredients, adding more honey to suit your taste and a splash of milk if needed to get things moving.

 I just came back from the garden with so many beets and this smoothie sounds great.
 What kind of blender is that? and is it a glass or plastic jar?
 Thanks!